falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="getstoreupload"></a>
 # **GetStoreUpload**
-> GetStoreUploadResponse GetStoreUpload (string uploadId, string storeId)
+> GetStoreUploadResponse GetStoreUpload (int uploadId, string storeId)

 Fetch an upload